By Peter Sachs, Esq.

 The FAA 2007 Clarification is merely a document that clarifies the FAA’s own current policy concerning operations of unmanned aircraft in the National Airspace System.
 Although it does in fact state that remote-controlled model aircraft may not be used commercially, it’s an Agency policy statement.
 A policy statement is not legally enforceable.

-The FAA Modernization and Reform Act of 2012, specifically Title III, Subtitle B is an Act of Congress is a law but it’s one that is simply a list of directives to the FAA.
-In and of itself does not compel any person (other than those employed by the FAA whose duties include the promulgation of regulations) to do or not do anything.
+The FAA Modernization and Reform Act of 2012, specifically Title III, Subtitle B is an Act of Congress and is a law, but it’s one that is simply a list of directives to the FAA.
+In and of itself it does not compel any person (other than those employed by the FAA whose duties include the promulgation of regulations) to do or not do anything.
 The Act contains a number of directives to the FAA to develop regulations concerning the integration of unmanned aircraft into the national airspace system.
 By definition, Congress having directed the FAA to develop regulations means none currently exist.
 Moreover, these directives apply to the FAA only, not the general public.
 They are not themselves regulations, and are not legally enforceable.

 Unmanned Aircraft (UAS) Operational Approval, which the FAA uses as a definitive guide to the Certificate of Authority process for unmanned aircraft.
 However, as it reads at it’s top, it’s merely a statement of “National Policy.”
 And as explained above, a policy statement is not legally enforceable.
 This document even contains language admitting it’s not legally enforceable.
 Paragraph 5 reads that it is “not meant as a substitute for any regulatory process.”